ring-lang/ring/marketing/pwct/README.md

 ## The Concept of The First Generation

-Fifteen years ago (In Dec.
+Seventeen years ago (In Dec.
 2005) I started to think about developing PWCT.

 I started with many ideas and I tested each idea through practical development